Country Guide

 Practical Notes

-• Passport Romanization of names must match Certified Translation exactly.
-Attention to middle names, maiden names, and Romanization conventions (OH vs. O, TSU vs. TU) is critical.
+• Passport Romanization of names should match the Certified Translation exactly.
+Attention to middle names, maiden names, and Romanization conventions (OH vs. O, TSU vs. TU) is important.

 🇬🇧